bolu-atx/boludev.github.io/_posts/2020-06-15-type-erasure.markdown

 Here, we want to achieve similar functionality ourselves.
 This code snippet is origially from [here](https://www.cplusplus.com/articles/oz18T05o/).

+Suppose you have a bunch of objects that belong together - why do they not derive from the same base class?
+I have no idea, but bear with me.
 ```cpp
 struct Weapon {
    bool can_attack() const { return true; } // All weapons can do damage